-On September 28, 2021, Faculty of Education of East China Normal University and School of Education, Graduate School of Human-Environment Studies, Kyushu University, Japan, successfully held an online seven-hour academic symposium, which included two sessions in the morning and afternoon respectively to celebrate the 33rd anniversary of the friendly relationship of two universities.
-The main speakers attended from Kyushu University were Professor Takekuma Hisao, Dean of School of Education, Professor Fujita Yuhi, Head of Department of Educcation, Graduate School of Human-Environment Studies, Professor Nonomura Toshiko, Associate Professor Eguchi Kiyoshi, Associate Professor Chen Sicong, Associate Professor Suzuki Atsushi and a master student Takakura Yui.
-The attendees of the Faculty of Education of ECNU were: Professor Yang Fuyi, Associate Dean of Graduate School, Associate Professor Shen Ye, Deputy Secretary of the Faculty of Education, Professor Wu Zunmin of Department of Education Science, Associate Professor Li Lin, Professor Zhou Bin, Dean of College of Teacher Education, Professor Shen Xiaomin, Associate Professor Ma Lihua of Institute of Vocational and Adult Education, Qiu Yue, Director of International Affairs Division, Ding Tiantian of Teaching Affairs Department, doctoral student Cao Honglei of Institute of Higher Education and so on.
-The two sides conducted an academic discussion focusing on “Teacher Education Adapting to the New Era”, and jointly discussed the opportunities and challenges in education that China and Japan faced and updated the new research and reform in teacher education in two universities.
+On September 28, 2021, Faculty of Education of East China Normal University and School of Education, Graduate School of Human-Environment Studies, Kyushu University, Japan, successfully held an online seven-hour academic symposium, which included two sessions in the morning and afternoon respectively to celebrate the 33rd anniversary of two universities’ partnership.
+The main speakers from Kyushu University were Professor Takekuma Hisao, Dean of School of Education, Professor Fujita Yuhi, Head of Department of Educcation, Graduate School of Human-Environment Studies, Professor Nonomura Toshiko, Associate Professor Eguchi Kiyoshi, Associate Professor Chen Sicong, Associate Professor Suzuki Atsushi and a master student Takakura Yui.
+The attendees of ECNU were: Professor Yang Fuyi, Associate Dean of Graduate School of ECNU, Associate Professor Shen Ye, Deputy Secretary of the Party committee of the Faculty of Education, Professor Wu Zunmin and Associate Professor Li Lin of Department of Education Science, , Dean and Professor Zhou Bin, Professor Shen Xiaomin, of College of Teacher Education, Associate Professor Ma Lihua of Institute of Vocational and Adult Education, Qiu Yue, Director of International Affairs Division, Ding Tiantian of Teaching Affairs Division, doctoral student Cao Honglei of Institute of Higher Education and so on.
+The two sides conducted an academic discussion focusing on “Teacher Education Adapting to the New Era”, and jointly discussed the opportunities and challenges in education that China and Japan faced and updated the new reform researches in teacher education in two universities.